Afekaton7/LenStudent/README.md

 - Users can access the mobile app at any time by clicking on the app icon.
 - Provides the option to download the latest image of the board to the user's device for offline access or further review.

-## Install
+## Installation
 1. Download the LenStudent Backend (Python code) on your computer.
 2. Connect an external camera to your computer.
 3. Open and run "image_process.py", LenStudent will automatically detect the board and start capturing images at regular intervals.
 4. Download and install the android application with the apk provided
 5. Open the LenStudent mobile application and grant any required permissions.
-7. Insert in the input the class number
+6. Insert in the input the class number
-8. Access the most recent image of the board captured by the computer application within the LenStudent mobile app's floating window.
+7. Access the most recent image of the board captured by the computer application within the LenStudent mobile app's floating window.
-9. Tap on the LenStudent mobile app icon to open the floating window and view the most new board image at any time
+8. Tap on the LenStudent mobile app icon to open the floating window and view the most new board image at any time
-10. Optionally, download the latest board image to your mobile device for offline access or further review.
+9. Optionally, download the latest board image to your mobile device for offline access or further review.